Design of My New Logo

 hidden behind trees and leaves.

 The two new characters to the left of it mean 草 (grass) and 刀 (blade) in the small seal script.
-The signs allow numerous possibilities of interpretation and interpretation, which I will not go into here to keep anyone bored.
+The signs allow numerous possibilities of interpretation, which I will not go into here to get anyone bored.

-Such a seal can be created in two different variants: Yin or Yang (☯).
-In the Yin variant (as I have it on kogakure.de), only the letters are carved out of the stone, the surface remains.
+A seal can be created in two different variants: Yin or Yang (☯).
+In the Yin variant (as I have it on kogakure.de), the letters are carved out of the stone, and the surface remains.
 This time, I wanted to create a rakkan in the yang variant where everything is cut away except for the letters (and an edge).

 The Creation of the Rakkan

-After I had developed my final variant, I drew the pencil lines with a very thick highlighter (not without almost ruining my bamboo table, since I of course omitted out of laziness to use a pad).
-The texture that emerges when ink spreads through the paper looks very much like a stone-carved edge.
+After I had developed my final variant, I drew the pencil lines with a thick highlighter (not without almost ruining my bamboo table, since I omitted out of laziness to use a pad).
+The texture that emerges when ink spreads through the paper looks much like a stone-carved edge.

-In the next step, I then digitized the Rakkan and slightly corrected it in Adobe Photoshop to remove unsightly parts or improve the lines a little.
+In the next step, I then digitized the Rakkan and corrected it in Adobe Photoshop to remove unsightly parts or improve the lines.

 To create a vector shape from this pixel image, I imported the image into Adobe Illustrator and converted it to a vector shape, then reduced the number of vector points and exported it as an SVG file.

-To use my logo as a vector font on the page, I used Font Custom to convert SVG graphics into web fonts.
+To use my logo as a vector font on the page, I used Font Custom to convert SVGs into web fonts.
 Thus, several vector graphics are combined as a single character in a font file.
 Once the font is loaded, the icons can then be displayed in any size and styled with CSS.

-Now the Rakkan can be used as a character and can easily be generated by a CSS class attribute on any element.
+Now the Rakkan can be used as a character and can be generated by a CSS class attribute on any element.
 Then, the character can be colored at will and get the desired font size or text effects (such as a shadow edge).